-Road Trip Review of Route 66 from Seligman to Kingman, Arizona
+Road Trip on Route 66 from Seligman to Kingman, Arizona

-One of our favorite segments along the Mother Road stretches from Seligman westward to Kingman in Arizona.
+One of our favorite segments along the Mother Road stretches 87 miles from Seligman westward to Kingman in Arizona.

 Seligman is located on Historic Route 66, between Flagstaff and Kingman, just north of the present-day I-40.
 It is situated at an altitude of 5,242', and has a population of about 450 residents.